sshoogr/sshoogr/README.md

 The entry point for using the **DSL** is the `remoteSession` method, which accepts an **SSH** **URL** and a closure with **Groovy** or **DSL** code:

     engine.remoteSession('user2:654321@localhost:2222') {
       exec 'rm -rf /tmp/*'
       exec 'touch /var/lock/my.pid'
       remoteFile('/var/my.conf').text = "enabled=true"
     }

-More examples and explanations can be found in the following sections.
+For more examples, please refer to the following sections.

 ### Remote connections

 The `remoteSession` method accepts an **SSH** **URL** and a closure, for example:

     engine.remoteSession("user:password@localhost:22") {
       ...
     }

 Inside the closure you can execute remote commands, access remote file content, upload and download files, create tunnels.

-If your connection settings were set with the help of default configuration (see "Configuration options" section), then you can omit **URL** parameter:
+If your connection settings were set with the help of default configuration (see "Configuration options" section), then you can omit the **URL** parameter:

     engine.remoteSession {
       ...
     }

-You can also override the defaults in each session by directly assigning `host`, `username`, `password` and `port` properties:
+Furthermore, it is possible to override the default values in each session by directly assigning `host`, `username`, `password` and `port` properties:

     engine.remoteSession {